MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-G-Contract-Management/part-242-Contract-Administration-Audit-Services/subpart-242.72-Contractor-Material-Management-Accounting-System/section-242.7200.md

 (a) This subpart provides policies, procedures, and standards for use in the evaluation of a contractor's material management and accounting system (MMAS).

-(b) The policies, procedures, and standards in this subpart -
+(b) The policies, procedures, and standards in this subpart—

-(1) Apply only when the contractor has contracts exceeding the simplified acquisition threshold that are not for the acquisition ofcommercial products or commercial services and are either -
+(1) Apply only when the contractor has contracts exceeding the simplified acquisition threshold that are not for the acquisition of commercial products or commercial services and are either—

 (i) Cost-reimbursement contracts; or